 This describes the technical requirements for producing electronic document collections to the Consumer Finance Protection Bureau ("the Bureau")'s Office of Enforcement.
-All documents shall be produced in complete form, in color, unredacted unless privileged, and shall not be edited, cut, or expunged.
+All documents shall be produced in complete form, in color when necessary to interpret the document, unredacted unless privileged, and shall not be edited, cut, or expunged.
 These standards must be followed for all documents you submit in response to the CID.
 Any proposed file formats other than those described below must be discussed with the legal and technical staff of the Bureau's Office of Enforcement prior to submission.